Skip to content

 Accessibility & Wellbeing

 PAC Australia is dedicated to making our program and events as accessible as possible.
-We will publish the APAX Accessibility Guide here when registrations open in early May 2025.

 When you register for APAX, the form will ask you for any particular access requirements you’d like us to know about, and we’ll be in touch with you to chat further before the event.